 As a dancer she has performed works by UK based choreographers such as Mathias Sperling (Walking Piece, at Big Dance Festival 2012), Rosemary Lee (Square Dances at Dance Umbrella 2011) and Luca Silvestrini (Crossroads at GDIF 2011).
 She has participated as performer in choreographic lab presentation at Kalamata International Dance Festival 2014 with Greek collaborative dance network Syndesmos Choroy (Amorphy Dance, Lemurius, Fora Dance, Prosxima Dance, Yelp, Zita Dance and Dalika Dance Company), at the Open night of BIDE (Barcelona International Dance Exhange, 2013) at Mercat de les flors and Graner Theatres and with Rosanna Irvine (Towards a Re- Activation of Javier Le Roy Project, 2012) at Siobhan Dance Studios.

 Anastasia also performed pieces at Bonnie Bird Theatre at Trinity Laban Concervatoire by choreographer Gary Lambert, and Alison Curtis-Jones.
 She has performed at Lillian Baylis Studio at Saddlers Wells Theatre; dance pieces devised by Akosua Boakye and Akane Abe.
 She was member of the Scatter-The Adult Performance Company based at The Place where she performed works choreographed by Tory East (presented at Bloomsbury and Lift off Festival) and Mickael Marso Riviere.
 Alongside her dance projects she has also collaborated with performance artists that created large scale installation performances.
 Among them was the architect/designer Quynh Vantu that has created a performance for live audiences and the camera in Hedmark Cultural Museum in Norway, Ivana Muller in What Now Festival at Siobhan Davies Studios, Adam James (Mudhead Dance & Sanctuaries Project) in Jerwood Space Gallery and V22 Gallery, Christiana Kazakou (Displacing Indentity) in Central Saint Martin’s University, Emily Roysdon (I am a helicopter, camera, queen) in Tate Modern, Tracey Fahy (RAMPAGE Project) at London College of Communication.

 Her own choregraphic work constitutes an enquiry into the true relationship between authenticity and representation of human bodies in spaces through experiments and composition of dance material with the use of logic games and structured improvisation tasks.
-Influenced by her background studies in Performing Arts (Dance) and Sciences (Biology) she often extracts themes related to human nature, the space and its politics.
+Influenced by her background studies in Contemporary Dance/Choreography and Sciences (Biology) she often extracts themes related to human nature, the space and its politics.